-Adding an aquatic pool to your community will benefit your business by producing happier, healthier residents and a strong name in the community for effective wellness programs.
+Adding an aquatic pool to your senior living community will benefit your business by producing happier, healthier residents and a strong name in the community for effective wellness programs.
 Also, by providing residents with an alternative to land-based exercise, their odds of staying active and mobile longer increase, thus increasing their length of stay in the independent and assisted living segments of a given facility.
 All of these factors work together to heighten a facility’s brand, build community awareness and expand profitability.

 One in three 65 year-olds will fall annually.
 This statistic rises with age.
-By 80, one half of all seniors will experience a fall.
+By 80, one-half of all seniors will experience a fall.
 This is a serious concern and a costly occurrence for senior care facilities.

 Healthy senior adults are well-equipped to enjoy and benefit from intensive exercise and fall prevention programs.
 Seniors can handle — and even desire — challenging workouts.

 Lakeview Village in Lenexa, Kansas delivers aquatic therapy in the form of FallProof™ H2O©, utilizing the warm-water HydroWorx 1200 pool to train community members in fall prevention and reduction.
 Lakeview Villages uses the FallProof™ H2O© and the HydroWorx underwater treadmill for clientele who are transitioning from therapy services into their Living Well program.
-The therapy pool easily accommodates two exercisers plus a leader, and is much easier for the client to assume different positions and postures in the water.
+Aquatic therapy equipment from HydroWorx easily accommodates two exercisers plus a leader, and is much easier for the client to assume different positions and postures in the water.
 It’s meant the difference for many members of the community who otherwise might not be able to safely move on land.

 We’ve found that many people over 62 are very fit; however, they may have had an incident, which caused an imbalance or weakness over time and has led to balance or fall issues.
 We know it is important to have the proper programs and assessment tools in place to provide our participants with the best plan of action.